versx/iPhoneController/README.md

 # iPhoneController
-Reboot, grab a screenshot, view latest debug or full logs, remove Pokemon Go or UIC all from Discord.
+Reboot, grab a screenshot, view latest debug or full logs, remove Pokemon Go or UIC from multiple devices all from Discord.

 ## Commands
 - `list` - Retrieve a list of all available devices.